Olliroxx/surviv.py/docs/source/surviv.io/index.rst

 Surviv.io
 =========
-Note: This is reverse engineered, accuracy may not be 100%
+Note: This is reverse engineered, may not be 100% accurate

 .. toctree::
    :maxdepth: 1